outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - definitions
           - direction to move toward (intent, priority)

-      - neural nets can be generated for an intent using combinations of these objects with these variants
+      - neural nets can be generated for a particular problem-solving intent using combinations of these objects with these variants

   - give example of basic structure-intent map with db key-val structure used to store nested structures
     - intent of a key-value store is for lookups of info with unique keys in a map